srivathsapv/wga-essentials/README.md

 # samtools faidx ref.fa
 ```

-If this command executes successfully, it means your docker setup process is complete.
+If this command executes successfully, it means your setup process is complete.

 **Acknowledgement**: